costinEEST/grokking-algorithms-with-aditya-bhargava/README.md

    -  `O(n * log n)`, a fast sorting algorithm (quicksort).
    -  `O(n*n)`, a slow sorting algorithm (selection sort).
    -  `O(n!)`, a really slow algorithm (traveling salesperson).
+- Lists are better if you want to insert elements into the middle.
+- Linked lists allow fast inserts an deletes.
+- Random access (offered by arrays), means you can jump directly to a specific element.
+- Arrays are faster because they can use caching.
+- Insertions and deletions are `O(1)`, or constant time, only if you can instantly access the element to be deleted.

 # Tooling